ECB should retain flexibility of emergency stimulus scheme - Panetta

-FRANKFURT (Reuters) -The European Central Bank should retain the exceptional flexibility of its emergency bond buys after the current crisis, ECB board member Fabio Panetta said on Monday, setting the stage for potential conflict with more conservative policymakers.
+FRANKFURT, June 28 (Reuters) - The European Central Bank should retain the exceptional flexibility of its emergency bond buys after the current crisis, ECB board member Fabio Panetta said on Monday, setting the stage for potential conflict with more conservative policymakers.

 Facing an unprecedented crisis, the ECB agreed on flexible rules for its 1.85 trillion euro Pandemic Emergency Purchase Programme last year but the scheme could end as soon as next March, raising the risk of an ECB retreat in some markets.